Eudlo, Queensland: History

 The name of Eudlo originated from the local Aboriginal term for the fresh water eel (Anguilla reinhardtii).

 Cattlemen and timbergetters came to the area from the 1860s, but land was not made available for agricultural selection until the 1880s.
 The first selector was James Steele in 1887.

 In 1891, the section of the North Coast railway line from Landsborough to Yandina was opened.
 It brought closer settlement to the whole district, and facilitated the transport of passengers, timber, fruit and produce.

 Eudlo Post Office opened on 1 March 1891.

 A sawmill was built at Eudlo and large quantities of timber from the Blackall Range, and surrounding forests, were either treated at the mill or railed to other centres.
 The timber industry was the means of livelihood for the early settlers.
-Eudlo was later settled in 1892 and still remains as an historic town.
+Eudlo was later settled in 1892 and still persists as an historic timber town.

+Eudlo Hall was built in 1895 and moved to its current site in 1913.

 Eudlo State School was opened on 6 September 1897.